cosminzm/Vips-Online/README.md

 ---

-## 🗨️ Usage
+🗨️ Usage

 - In-game, players can type:
-/vips

-yaml
-Copiar
-Editar
+-
-and a list of online VIPs will be shown in the chat.
+/vips  and a list of online VIPs will be shown in the chat.

 ---

-## 📌 Notes
+📌 Notes

 - The plugin uses the `SayText` message to print colored chat messages.
 - Messages are automatically split if they exceed the display limit.